elliottsj/rush-pnpm-bug/README.md

 # rush-pnpm-bug

-Reproduction of a bug with Rush + pnpm.
+Reproduction of a bug with Rush + pnpm: https://github.com/Microsoft/web-build-tools/issues/1142

 The bug is that **react-focus-lock@1.18.2** is installed, despite **react-focus-lock@1.17.7** being declared in [shrinkwrap.yaml](common/config/rush/shrinkwrap.yaml):